VirtualEngine/RESONEAutomation/README.md

 * **ROADispatcher**: Deploys a RES ONE Automation Dispatcher
 * **ROALab (Composite)**: Deploys a single-node RES ONE Automation server lab environment
 * **ROAManagementPortal**: Deploys the RES ONE Automation v10 (and later) web management portal
+* **ROAManagementPortalConfiguration**: Creates a RES ONE Automation v10 (and later) web management portal configuration file

 ### Required Resources